xknt21/mypage/content/blog/firstpost.md

 # Welcome to my digital garden!!

 Hi!
 It's kanato.

 I'm Japanese Uni student studying computer science.

-I'm going to sharing about my journey and learnings in tech!
+I will share about my journey and learnings in tech!